 A 2018 study found that the majority of participants with a heart muscle disease called consecutive dilated cardiomyopathy preferred to sleep on their right side rather than their left.

 Also, a 2019 review of studies found no difference in the health of pregnant people or their unborn babies when sleeping on their left or right sides.
-Early in your pregnancy, try to get into the habit of sleeping on your side.
-Lying on your side with your knees bent is likely to be the most comfortable position as your pregnancy progresses.
+However, lying on your side with your knees bent is likely to be the most comfortable position as your pregnancy progresses.
+You can experiment with using a body or wedge pillow between your knees for added comfort.

 At this time, it’s still not clear what the best sleeping position is for your heart health if you don’t already have an underlying heart condition.
 Likely, getting quality sleep is more important than your sleeping position.